British Values at Hadfield Infant School.

 We listen to children’s and parent’s voice.
 Our school behaviour policy is clear that children are expected to contribute and co-operate, taking into account the views of others.

-We have a school council which consists of two members from each class who are nominated and voted for.
-They have recently been very instrumental in decisions about additions to our playground equipment.
+We have a school council and an Eco council, both consisting of two members from each class who are nominated and voted for.
+They have recently been very instrumental in decisions about additions to our playground equipment and improving the school environment in general.

 Rule of Law